wso2-extensions/esb-connector-salesforcebulk/docs/attachments.md

       <description/>
   </proxy>
 ```
-2. Create a file called job.txt containing the following configuration:
+2. Create a file named job.txt and copy the configurations given below to it:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>